Multiplication Tables Check (Year 4)

 - Where can I get more information?

-The DfE has noted the rise in the number of pupils passing the Phonics Year 1 test (up from 58% in 2012 to 82.5% in 2018) and wishes to increase pupils’ mathematical skills by similar focus.
+The DfE noted the rise in the number of pupils passing the Phonics Year 1 test (up from 58% in 2012 to 82.5% in 2018) and wishes to increase pupils’ mathematical skills by similar focus.
+The national curriculum says that pupils should be able to recall the multiplication tables up to and including 12 X 12 by the end of Year 4, and this check was brought in to test this.

+There is a 3-week window in June for schools to administer the tests.
+All pupils in a school do not have to do the test on the same day, or even in the same week.
 It is now compulsory for all schools.
-There will be a 3-week window in June for schools to administer the tests.
-All pupils in a school do not have to do the test on the same day, or even in the same week.

 What does it involve?